 - Olympic also had a "B" deck enclosed promenade, just below the open "A" deck promenade.
 Bruce Ismay considered the "B" deck promenade a waste of space, because passengers were not using it as much as the "A" deck promenade.
 So on Titanic, the "B" deck space was incorporated into First class cabins.
 On the port and starboard sides were a line of 3 cabins with private promenade decks.
 They were called the Parlor Suites.
 Bruce Ismay occupied the Parlor Suite rooms B-52,54,and 56 on the port side of Titanic.

 - Further aft on the starboard side of Titanic's "B" deck.
-Andrews designed a new restaurant that resembled a french sidewalk cafe.
+Andrews designed a new restaurant that resembled a French sidewalk café.
 Long and narrow with dozens of windows on one side that looked out upon the ocean.
 White painted walls covered with green ivy climbing white trellises.
-This restraint was named the Cafe Parisian.
+This restaurant was named the Café Parisian.

 - Because of all the changes made to "B" deck, the outside windows of Titanic had a sporadic spacing between them.
 While Olympic's windows were evenly spaced the whole length of the deck.

 "Like the Olympic, yes, but so much more elaborate.
 Take the dinning saloon - Olympic didn't even have a carpet, but the Titanic - ah, you sank in it up to your knees."